-If interest is payable on your account, we pay it gross on the last business day of the month.
+If interest is payable on your account, we pay it gross, which means we don't take tax off.
 However, you may still have to pay tax on the interest depending on your business' circumstances.
 If you're unsure, please get independent advice.
+There are different arrangements for different types of Professional Firms Clients Accounts.